Troubleshooting¶

 Cause: The HTML files are generated by docker-entrypoint.sh at container startup.
 A rebuild is required to pick up changed env vars.

-If get_meta() still returns the old impressum_url / privacy_url after the rebuild, also re-apply the DB schema (legal URLs are baked in at import time via envsubst):
+If get_meta() still returns the old impressum_url / privacy_url, the legal URLs are baked into the database at import time.
+Re-run the importer to apply them:

 Symptom: /impressum returns 404 despite IMPRESSUM_NAME being set.